Welcome to STEP Swallowing Symposium 2020

 ASHA CEU Information

-About: STEP Swallowing Symposium is a high-quality virtual meeting, offering 1.1 ASHA CEUs to speech-language pathologists, to further advance their understanding of swallowing and swallowing disorders.
+About: STEP Swallowing Symposium is the recorded version of a high-quality virtual meeting, to help further advance their understanding of swallowing and swallowing disorders.
 The sessions will foster credible debate, provoke discourse and elevate discussions surrounding issues in adult dysphagia management, across the continuum of care.

 Educational Level: Intermediate - Information is geared to practitioners with a general working knowledge of current practice trends and literature related subject matter.
 Focus is on increasing understanding and competent application of subject matter.